atreyasha/spp-explainability/docs/develop.md

     2. Model diversity

-        1.  run above explainability and comparison workflow on a larger model as well, just to check extrapolation to different model sizes
+        1.  run above explainability and comparison workflow on larger models with different tau thresholds

+        2.  will help to get decent sample sizes and effect of tau on explainability

     3. Speed of explainability execution